Skip to main content

 • Iterative polynomial baseline : baseline correction using iterative polynomial fitting algorithm.

-• Rolling ball baseline :
+• Rolling average baseline : baseline correction using a rolling average.

-• Rolling median baseline :
+• Rolling median baseline : baseline correction using a rolling median.

 A certain range of x-values can be selected to show only a part of the spectrum using Range.